 Methodology used in this analysis

-Slide 10 entitled: About half of the increase over trend in energy-related carbon dioxide in 2014 was due to growth in per capita economic output – This slide gives context to the most recent year-to-year change by comparing it to the average change for key parameters over the previous decade.
-The key parameters are: population, per capita output (GDP/population), energy intensity of the economy (Btu/GDP), and carbon intensity of the energy supply (CO2/Btu).
+Figure 10.
+The decrease compared to trend in energy-related carbon dioxide emissions in 2015 was due primarily to a decline in energy intensity: This figure gives context to the most recent year-to-year change by comparing it to the average change for key parameters over the previous decade.
+The key parameters are population, per capita GDP (GDP/population), energy intensity, and carbon intensity of the energy supply.
 The changes in these key parameters determine changes in energy-related carbon dioxide.
-By comparing the rate of change for each parameter for the 2013 to 2014 time period to the average rate of change for that parameter for the previous decade, the contribution of each towards the overall deviation from trend can be calculated.
+By comparing the rate of change for each parameter from 2014 to 2015 to the average rate of change for that parameter for the previous decade, the contribution of each parameter towards the overall deviation from trend can be calculated.
 The table below summarizes the rates of change that drive the results.
-The larger the positive value the greater the increase in emissions and the larger the negative value the lesser the increase in emissions.
+The larger the positive value, the greater the increase in emissions.
+The larger the negative value, the lesser the increase in emissions.